Self-Build Construction Loan Options: The Essential Guide

 What are the Pros & Cons of Self-Build Construction Loans?

 However, these loans also come with challenges.
-They demand significant financial preparation, including a larger down payment and interest-only payments during construction.
+Because self-build construction loans are considered to carry more risk for lenders, they often have higher down payment requirements and stricter approval criteria.
 Borrowers also face higher risks, such as construction delays or cost overruns, which can strain budgets.

 Self-Build Construction Loan Pros & Cons